alex629lee/synthagram/README.md

 Of course, we wanted to adopt Instagram's signature squares in our implementation for displaying both enlarged images and thumbnails.

 For the thumbnails, this meant creating a responsive CSS grid-based layout system which appropriately resizes and positions the content according to the width of the viewport.
-At some point, the thumbnail images would need to stop growing in size and instead be spaced out and centered, which we accomplished using careful, calculated media queries.
+At some point, the thumbnail images would need to stop growing in size and instead be spaced out and centered, which we accomplished using carefully established media query breakpoints.

 Shown below is an example of the grid's behavior on a large desktop window.